jonjamz/blaze-forms/README.md

 **Components**

-This package provides you with two **template factories** that take simple templates that you create and turn them into robust form components.
+This package contains **template factories** that turn simple templates into robust form components.

 There are two types of components: